The Launch Control XL 3 can control a range of DAWs (Digital Audio Workstations) using the encoders, faders, and buttons.

 -

-Set Launch Control XL 3.
+Set to Launch Control XL 3.

 -